-- Tap on a Bank name to allocate the patch to this bank. - Tap on Category to allocate the patch to a desired sound category. - Tap on Save to finally save the patch. - Tap on Cancel to cancel the process. - You can transfer User patches and banks from your iPad to your computer and vice versa by using the iTunes Folder.
-A deeper explanation of the iTunes Folder can be found in the manual appendix.
+- Click on a Bank name to allocate the patch to the corresponding user bank. - Click on Category to allocate the patch to a desired sound category. - Rename the patch before finally saving it. - Click on Save to finally save the patch. - Click on Cancel to cancel the process. - Keep in mind the some host applications offers additional options to save and load sounds, espacially when working with VST 3 hosts.
+Please read the corresponding manual to become familiar with that saving and loading functions.